-The GD25LE128E supports Dual SPI operation when using the "Dual Output Fast Read" and "Dual I/O Fast Read" (3BH and BBH) commands.
+The GD25LE255E supports Dual SPI operation when using the "Dual Output Fast Read", "Dual Output Fast Read with 4-Byte address", "Dual I/O Fast Read" and "Dual I/O Fast Read with 4-Byte address" commands (3BH, 3CH, BBH and BCH).
 These commands allow data to be transferred to or from the device at twice the rate of the standard SPI.
-When using the Dual SPI commands, the SI and SO pins become bidirectional I/O pins: IO0 and IO1.
+When using the Dual SPI command, the SI and SO pins become bidirectional I/O pins: IO0 and IO1.